donkirkby/chess-kit/docs/rules.md

 do not capture en passant, but they do promote when they reach the back rank.

 ### Example
-Here's an example turn, starting with White's Knight and Rook cards left on the table from the previous turn:
+Here's an example turn, starting with White's old knight and rook cards left on the table from the previous turn:

 ![Diagram](images/rules/two-move-chess1.png)